Don Young: Early life, education, and teaching career

 Donald Edwin Young was born on June 9, 1933, in Meridian, Sutter County, California, the second of three sons of Russell Lawhead "Cy" Young Sr. and Arlene Marcella Bucy.
 He earned an associate's degree in education from Yuba College in 1952 and a bachelor's degree from Chico State College in 1958.
 He served in the Army from 1955 to 1957.

 Young moved to Alaska in 1959, not long after it became a state.
-He settled in Fort Yukon, then a city of 700 on the Yukon River, seven miles above the Arctic Circle in Alaska's central interior region.
+He settled in Fort Yukon, then a village of 700 on the Yukon River, seven miles above the Arctic Circle in Alaska's central interior region.
 He made a living in construction, fishing, trapping, and gold mining.
 He captained a tugboat and ran a barge operation to deliver products and supplies to villages along the Yukon River.
 At the time of his death, Young still held his mariner's license.
 During winters, he taught fifth grade at the local Bureau of Indian Affairs elementary school.